Built-in types

 Godot's linear collection type is Array<T>.
 It is generic over its element type T, which can be one of the supported Godot types (generally anything that can be represented by Variant).
 A special type VariantArray is provided as an alias for Array<Variant>, which is used when the element type is dynamically typed.

 Dictionary is a key-value store, where both keys and values are Variant.
-Godot does currently not support generic dictionaries, although this feature is under discussion.
+Godot currently does not support generic dictionaries, although this feature is under discussion.

 Arrays and dictionaries can be constructed using three macros: